9/14/15 Update: Menu updated and items added.

 Empanadas de Queso:

 The Empanadas were better with a crispy crust and satisfying, hot melted cheese interior.
 The green sauce added moisture, but not a lot of flavor.
 It wasn’t at all spicy.
-The Empanada portion of the meal is still small.
-The Empanadas are maybe three or four small bites each and it’s just cheese inside – no meat, sauce, or anything else.
-A combination of the cheese in the Empanadas and the smoked beef brisket in the tacos would be pretty amazing, but I wouldn’t hold your breath.
+The Empanada portion of the meal is still small – three or four small bites each and it’s just cheese inside – no meat, sauce, or anything else.

 Guacamole con Totopos

 The margaritas here and at the outdoor margarita bar are, for the most part, hit or miss.
-This Frozen Lime Margarita will set you back $9.50.
+This Frozen Lime Margarita will set you back about ten dollars.
 It had a strong tequila taste that wasn’t at all unpleasant, tempered a bit by sugar and lime juice.
 Cold and refreshing, it’ll last a while whether you’re enjoying it with your food or on your way to Norway.

-The Frozen Passion Fruit Margarita, also $9.50, had a much creamier texture and tasted much less of tequila.
-Again, your mileage may vary with these as they’re extremely inconsistent.
+The Frozen Mango Margarita, also ten dollars, had a much creamier texture and tasted much less of tequila. gain, your mileage may vary with these as they’re extremely inconsistent.
 If I didn’t know better, I’d tell you this was non-alcoholic.

 A “Lime Pomegranate Frozen Tequila Mojito” for $11.50.
 Referring to what is their regular Frozen Lime Margarita with a Pomegranate Liqueur Floater as a “Mojito” is probably a bit of a stretch.
 It’s possible that there is nothing mojito about it.
-This sucker also runs 25 cents more than if you simply purchased the Lime Margarita with said Liqueur Floater.
 Anyway, the smart money remains heading inside to La Cava.
-The frozen margaritas will suffice if you want to save about $6 and don’t want to wait in line inside.
+The frozen margaritas will suffice if you want to save about $5 and don’t want to wait in line inside.
 Outside, the Mango is smoother and creamier and the Lime has a more pronounced tequila flavor.

 The Cranberry Patron Margarita for $14.50 debuted at La Cava for national margarita day and is made with Patron Silver, margarita mix, cranberry juice, and grenadine.
 It’s a strong, smooth, refreshing cocktail with a punch of tequila nicely tempered by the cranberry juice.
 It’s a nice substitute for a La Cava margarita when the line is long.